The importance of flossing cannot be stressed enough.

-Flossing is capable of cleaning the shielded, difficult to clean areas between the teeth, shielding you from gum disease and bleeding, as well as decay which more often than not starts in those areas.
+Flossing is capable of cleaning the shielded, difficult to clean areas between the teeth.
+Which shields you from gum disease and bleeding, as well as decay which more often than not starts in those areas.

 Water is a blessing.
 If used correctly, it could be the answer to most of the body’s problems.
-Everyone knows they should drink an ample volume of water daily, as it is good for the stomach and the digestive system, as well as the kidneys and it also clears the blood.
+Everyone knows they should drink an ample volume of water daily.
+Because it is good for the stomach and the digestive system, as well as the kidneys and it also clears the blood.

-Two aspects to consider here: Using water with traditional string floss, and using water itself as floss, or in other words, water flossers.
+Two aspects to consider here: Using water with traditional string floss and using water itself as floss.
+Or in other words, water flossers.